Friday Flashback: Tongue’s 3 pick-six in 1994 ties Pac-10 record

 In a 44-31 victory over Wyoming he returned two of his three interceptions for touchdowns, including a 36-yard pick-six in the final two minutes.

 In a 21-3 upset win over No. 24 Washington State he had a 47-yard interception return for a score.

-Tongue, of Lathrop High fame, finished his Oregon State career with nine interceptions and four interceptions returned for touchdowns.
+Tongue, of Lathrop High fame, finished his Oregon State career with nine interceptions and three interceptions returned for touchdowns.